Hulu’s ‘Murdaugh: Death in the Family’ Unveils Jason Clarke as a Ruthless Patriarch in a Chilling True-Crime Drama with Patricia Arquette

 A Still from ‘Murdaugh: Death in the Family’ (Image: Hulu)

-The Hulu series asks us to look at what happens when privilege shields people for so long that they start believing consequences don’t exist.
-And when those consequences finally arrive?
-They are catastrophic.
+The Hulu series asks us to consider what happens when privilege keeps people sheltered for so long that they begin to think that consequences no longer exist.
+And then, when those consequences finally do arrive?
+It’s catastrophic.

 Share your love